Rakshit099-g/WanderLust-Vacation-Rental-Web-Application/README.md

-# 🏡 Wanderlust – Vacation Rental Web Application
+# 🏡 WanderLust – Vacation Rental Web Application

-A backend-focused vacation rental web application built using **Node.js, Express.js, MongoDB, Mongoose, and EJS**.
-The application allows users to manage property listings and reviews while following RESTful principles and server-side rendering.
+A full-stack vacation rental web application built using **Node.js, Express.js, MongoDB, Mongoose, and EJS**.
+The application enables users to create and manage property listings, upload images, authenticate securely, and post reviews while following RESTful architecture and server-side rendering.

 ---

 ## 🚀 Features

+- User Authentication & Authorization using Passport.js
+- Secure session management with Express Session
+- Flash messages for user feedback
 - Create, Read, Update, and Delete (CRUD) operations for property listings
-- Add and manage reviews for listings
+- Add, edit, and delete reviews for listings
+- Image upload and cloud storage using Cloudinary and Multer
 - Server-side validation using Joi
 - Centralized error handling using custom middleware
-- MongoDB database integration with Mongoose
+- MongoDB integration with Mongoose
-- Mongoose Populate for handling document relationships
+- Mongoose Populate for managing document relationships
 - RESTful routing with Method Override
-- Dynamic server-side rendering using EJS
+- Dynamic server-side rendering using EJS and EJS-Mate
 - Responsive user interface using Bootstrap
+- Environment variable management using dotenv

 ---